 - You or your family member must sign a consent form which allows the ED staff to treat you and bill your insurance company

-- A triage nurse is responsible for evaluating your condition before you are seen by a doctor
+- A triage nurse is responsible for evaluating your condition before you are seen by an Emergency Department provider

 - You will be seen and treated as soon as possible depending on the seriousness of your situation